Skip to main content

 These questions can loom especially large when contemplating retirement.
 “How much of your identity is tied to your work?”
 “What happens when your life is no longer focused on earning income?”
 “How do you define fulfillment now?”

-This is where creating objectives beyond the financial realm can lead to deeper meaning.
+For many people, financial freedom means creating objectives beyond the financial realm that can lead to deeper meaning.
 Very often those objectives include philanthropy, or preserving your values for the people you care about.
 The beauty is, for those privileged enough to break free from money, their objectives can be just about anything they want.

 Disclosures: